dealingwith/poole/_posts/2002-12-06-Teasing-you-with-character-sketches.markdown

 So the first cat to play was actually a duo with a drum machine.
-I won't tell you much more, but the dude had reading glasses--he was a very cul, older cat...
+I won't tell you much more, but the dude had reading glasses--he was a very cool, older cat...